Reading Speed Test

 - Click the Done Reading button.

-- Answer a few questions about the text to check your comprehension.
+- Answer a few questions about the text.

-- Download Outread app for iPhone, iPad and Mac to improve your speed, comprehension, and more.
+- Download the Outread app for iPhone, iPad, or Mac to improve your reading speed, comprehension, and more.